Trellis (architecture): History

 The trellis was originally intended to support vine stock – which gives its name: lat Trichila (greenery bower).

-Though it is unknown when and where the trellis was invented, the trellis has been mentioned in literature and botanical works throughout history.
+The trellis has been mentioned in literature and botanical works throughout history.
 Pliny the Younger, in the first and second centuries, wrote about trellises in some of his letters about gardens.
 In the 19th century, Walt Whitman also mentioned a trellis in his poem Give me the Splendid, Silent Sun.